-Mr. Warusz deferred payment of his 2011 annual bonus of \$7,000 until January 15, 2012.
+Mr. Warusz deferred a portion of the payment of his 2013 bonus of \$50,000 until January 15, 2014.
 Option award figures include the value of common stock option awards at grant date as calculated under FASB ASC 718.
 Other compensation represents health insurance costs paid by the Company.
-In 2012, no bonus was awarded or option awards issued
+In 2012, no bonus was awarded.